Brick Walls and AdS/CFT: Introduction

 Our main purpose will be to compare and contrast what happens in this quantum-field-theory-in-curved-spacetime model with what happens in Maldacena holography when one considers appropriate superstring/supergravity theories on a Schwarzschild-AdS bulk.
 In particular we shall compare and contrast the different understandings, suggested by each version of holography, of how and why the bulk theory goes over to a thermal theory on the conformal boundary, and we shall compare and contrast the different understandings of the origin of black hole entropy suggested by each version.

 As is well-known (see e.g.\ \cite{Maldacena:2001kr}) such a bulk geometry will, when maximally extended, have a conformal boundary which consists of two cylinders (see Figure \ref{Fig:BTZcylinders}) -- each cylinder being the conformal boundary of one of the two spacelike exterior-Schwarzschild-like `wedges' of the maximal extension.
-One of the notable results \cite{Maldacena:2001kr} of the Lorentzian signature version of Maldacena holography is that the state of the relevant CFT on this disconnected boundary is believed to have a restriction to each single cylinder which is a thermal state at the appropriate Hawking temperature -- the pair of restricted states being mutually entangled in just such a way that the total state on the pair of cylinders is pure.
+One of the notable results \cite{Maldacena:2001kr} of the Lorentzian signature version of Maldacena holography is that the state of the relevant CFT on this disconnected boundary is believed to have a restriction to each single cylinder which is a thermal state at the appropriate Hawking temperature -- the pair of restricted states being mutually entangled in just such a way that the total state on the pair of cylinders is pure. ({\it Added note}: In \cite{Kay:enclosed} one of us nevertheless argues against the correctness of the picture in \cite{Maldacena:2001kr} in the context of quantum gravity -- see also Note $<$\ref{Note:double}$>$ and also the two paragraphs following our italicized statement in Section \ref{subsect:matgrav}.)

 On observing that (using a Euclidean approach and then Wick-rotating) the appropriate replacement for (\ref{dualstring}) formally implies that the bulk and boundary partition functions coincide, and assuming that this remains true in full string-theoretic Maldacena holography, one expects the entropy of the thermal state on each single cylinder to equal the entropy of the bulk which, in turn, one expects (in a suitable limit of weak string coupling and a large ratio $\ell/\ell_s$ where $\ell_s$ is the string length scale and for temperatures above the Witten phase transition \cite{Witten:1998zw} -- see Note $<$\ref{Note:AdSCFT}$>$) to equal the Hawking value (one quarter of the area of the event horizon $<$\ref{Note:onequarter}$>$) of the Bekenstein-Hawking entropy for the bulk asymptotically AdS black hole.
 Most remarkably, this is indeed the value of the entropy obtained for the thermal state of the CFT on a single cylinder.
-(In the case of AdS$_5\times S^5$ with a 1+3 dimensional conformal boundary, this agreement cannot be checked exactly because one can only calcuate the boundary entropy in a different regime -- see Note $<$\ref{Note:AdSCFT}$>$ and the references we cite there.
+(In the case of AdS$_5\times S^5$ with a 1+3 dimensional conformal boundary, this agreement cannot be checked exactly because one can only calculate the boundary entropy in a different regime -- see Note $<$\ref{Note:AdSCFT}$>$ and the references we cite there.
 But the agreement is exact in the AdS$_3$ versions with a BTZ bulk and a 1+1 dimensional conformal boundary -- see \cite{Ross:2005sc} and refs. therein.)

 One might summarize the situation by saying:

 \textit{In Maldacena holography, the (bulk) entropy of the black hole (which equals one quarter of the area of its event horizon) is equal to the entropy of the dual field on (say) the right boundary cylinder.
 In the bulk entropy calculation in Maldacena holography, the entropy is regarded (as it is in Euclidean quantum gravity) as an attribute mainly of the (dynamical) quantum gravitational field.}